 Crystal Dining Restaurant is the Opal ship’s open-seating Dining Room with floor-ceiling windows on both sides, rectangular and round tables, permanent buffet station in the middle.
 Dining Room’s times are Breakfast (7-9 am), Lunch (12:30 – 1:30 pm), and Dinner (at 7 pm).
 Tables capacity is 2 and 3 seats but can be put together to accommodate large groups.

 Breakfasts and lunches are mainly buffet-style, with few hot dishes available for off the menu ordering (incl French toast, oatmeal, eggs).
-Breakfast menu features fruits, cheeses, cereal, yogurt, breads, pastries, scrambled eggs, cold meats, fish, plus made-to-order omelet station.
+The breakfast menu features fruits, cheeses, cereal, yogurt, bread, pastries, scrambled eggs, cold meats, fish, plus made-to-order omelet station.
 Lunch menu features salads, sandwich fixings, 2 soups, 2 main dishes (incl vegetarian), regional cuisine specialty, pasta and carving stations, cheeses, desserts (incl cookies, cakes, ice cream).
 Dinner is waiter-served.
-Dinner menu features 2-3 appetizer, 1 soup, 1 entree (incl meat, seafood, vegetarian), 1 dessert.
+The dinner menu features 2-3 appetizers, 1 soup, 1 entree (incl meat, seafood, vegetarian), 1 dessert.
 Always available are salads (green, Caesar), hamburger/cheeseburger with fries, chicken, salmon, steak, cheese plate for dessert.
 Captain’s formal dinners (Welcome and Farewell) are also held here.
 Lunches and dinners offer complimentary wine, beer, soft drinks.